Peggy Carter (Marvel Cinematic Universe): Early life

-Margaret Elizabeth Carter was born in Hampstead, England, on April 9, 1921, to her parents Harrison and Amanda Carter.
-After the death of her brother Michael fighting in World War II, Carter decided to leave her then-fiancé Fred Wells and joined the British Intelligence, and assigned as a code breaker in Bletchley Park, rising quickly through the ranks, she was assigned to the Secret British Intelligence and was later reassigned as a British Liaison to the American Forces fighting the Nazis, becoming a key member of the Strategic Scientific Reserve (SSR).
+Margaret Elizabeth Carter was born in Hampstead, England, on April 9, 1919, to her parents Harrison and Amanda Carter.
+After the death of her brother Michael fighting in World War II, Carter decided to leave her then-fiancé Fred Wells and joined British Intelligence, and assigned as a code breaker in Bletchley Park.
+Rising quickly through the ranks, she was reassigned as a British Liaison to the American Forces fighting the Nazis, becoming a key member of the Strategic Scientific Reserve (SSR) under the command of Colonel Chester Phillips.
 (Note: As seen in the Agents of S.H.I.E.L.D. episode "Emancipation" (01:07), in the newspaper article that Phil Coulson is reading.)

 Project Rebirth

-In 1943, Carter is tasked by the SSR to help oversee Project Rebirth, a program to create an army of supersoldiers for the United States war effort.
-Carter joins Howard Stark and Dr. Abraham Erskine in overseeing the program.
-After a series of tests on different soldiers, the sickly Steve Rogers is chosen due to his heroic character.
-Erskine subjects Rogers to the super-soldier treatment, injecting him with a Super Soldier Serum and dosing him with vita-rays.
+In 1943, Carter is tasked by the SSR to help oversee Project Rebirth, a program led by Howard Stark and Dr. Abraham Erskine to create an army of supersoldiers for the United States war effort.
+After a series of tests on different soldiers, the sickly Steve Rogers is chosen as their first test subject, due to his cunning and heroic character.

-After Rogers emerges from the experiment as a super soldier, an undercover Hydra agent, Heinz Kruger, kills Erskine and flees with a vial of the serum.
-Rogers and Carter pursue Kruger; Carter nearly kills him but Rogers saves her from being hit by his vehicle.
-The assassin avoids interrogation by committing suicide with a cyanide capsule.
+Carter escorts Rogers to a secret underground lab in Brooklyn, where Erskine injects Rogers with his Super Soldier Serum and doses him with vita-rays.
+Rogers emerges from the experiment as a super soldier, but an undercover Hydra agent, Heinz Kruger, kills Erskine and flees with the last vial of serum.
+Rogers and Carter pursue Kruger; Carter nearly kills him, but Rogers saves her from being hit by his vehicle.
+After the vial is destroyed and Kruger commits suicide upon capture, Carter and Rogers part ways when he is assigned to a research lab so that he could be studied, only for Rogers to be reassigned as a costumed mascot named "Captain America" to sell war bonds.